 7.2-million-year-old pre-human remains found in the Balkans: New hypothesis about the origin of humankind suggests oldest hominin lived in Europe -- ScienceDaily

-Category: News & PoliticsVia: jbb • 3 days ago • 20 comments
+Category: News & PoliticsVia: jbb • one week ago • 20 comments

 By: Professor Madelaine Bohme (ScienceDaily)